Sophora Prostrata 'Little Baby' Planting Instructions

 • Use fertilizer designed for container growing if the plant is in a container.

 • Full early morning sun or filtered light is okay, but keep out of full afternoon sun until the plant is several years old.
 As the plant grows it can be moved to areas of fuller sun.
-Avoid areas of trapped heat on the South or West outside of buildings..
+Avoid areas of trapped heat on the South or West side of buildings.

 • If too little light, too much water, or low fertility leaves will turn yellow.

-• Young plants with too much sun or too dry in summer - leaves can dry out and die off in sections.
+• Young plants with too much sun or hot trapped heat in Summer - leaves can dry out and die off in sections.

 © Scenic Hill Farm Nursery, 2020